Funding: Community-Based Projects for Seniors

 - Proposed activities do not include a strong role for seniors in their planning and/or delivery; or

-- Budget costs exceed funding limits (i.e., single funding applications that exceed the $25,000 limit will be screened out).
+- Budget costs exceed funding limits (i.e. single funding applications that exceed the $25,000 limit).

 After the screening process is complete, eligible applications are reviewed and assessed in collaboration with the Regional Committee in your province or territory.
 Committee members include people active in seniors’ and community issues.
 The committees also normally include representation from federal and provincial or territorial governments.
-In Quebec, a Joint Management Committee, made up of representatives from the Quebec government and Employment and Social Development Canada, review and assess applications in accordance with the Canada-Quebec Memorandum of Understanding on the New Horizons for Seniors Program.
+In Quebec, a Joint Management Committee, made up of representatives from the Quebec government and Employment and Social Development Canada, review and assess applications in accordance with the Canada-Quebec Protocol of Agreement concerning delivery of the New Horizons for Seniors Program.

-If irregularities have been found in relation to projects previously funded by the department, ESDC reserves the right to reject your application without assessing it until the irregularities have been remedied.
+If irregularities have been found in relation to projects previously funded by the department, ESDC reserves the right to reject your Standard Grant Application for Funding without assessing it until the irregularities have been remedied.

 Applications are assessed on a number of criteria, including:

-- the strength of the community support for the project;
+- the strength of the community support for the project and partnerships;

 - the potential for the activities to continue after the funding ends, if applicable;

-- other New Horizons for Seniors funded projects in the same community; and
+- other New Horizons for Seniors funded projects in the same community.

-There is significant demand for funding for capital assistance, and more applications are received than can be funded.
+There is a considerable demand for funding for capital assistance, and as a result more applications are received than can be funded.
 Therefore, funding is more likely to be awarded to organizations that clearly demonstrate a strong link between the proposed renovations or equipment replacement and activities that clearly meet at least one of the Program's other four objectives.
-Additional criteria may be considered during the assessment of proposals, such as the security or soundness of facilities or equipment that could compromise the safety of seniors.
+Additional criteria may be considered during the assessment of proposals, such as the security or overall safety of the facilities, or equipment that could compromise the welfare of seniors.

 In order to achieve the maximum possible impact for seniors and their communities, Regional Committees will consider the following types of elements when reviewing applications: